Speeding is deadly driving.

 - Be aware that trains cannot stop quickly.
 Even if the locomotive engineer sees you, a freight train moving at 55 miles per hour can take a mile or more to stop once the emergency brakes are applied.
 That's 18 football fields!

-Speeding isn't just agressive driving, it's deadly driving.
+Speeding isn't just aggressive driving, it's deadly driving.
 Stop speeding before it stops you.